Do you want to know the absolute best camera settings for indoor photography? Do you want to take stunning indoor photos that take your breath away?

 For indoor photography, you’re going to want to let as much light into your camera as possible.
 This means using a wide aperture, a relatively slow shutter speed, and the highest ISO you can afford.

 That depends.
 If you’re handholding your camera, then you’re going to want a shutter speed that ensures sharp photos, but doesn’t go any higher than necessary.
-This is often around 1/125s, though it changes based on your focal length (here, the reciprocal rule is a helpful guideline).
+This is frequently around 1/125s, though it changes based on your focal length (here, the reciprocal rule is a helpful guideline).
 If you’re using a tripod, then you’re free to drop this further, but be sure that your subject isn’t moving!